 - Signatures of the attorneys, parties, and petitioner under penalty of perjury.5

-5. Is there a hearing which has to be held?
+5. Is there a hearing?

+Yes.
 The minor and the guardian ad litem must appear at the compromise hearing (except for good cause shown in limited circumstances, such as in wrongful death cases).
-On the hearing date, the court will decide whether to approve the petition.
-In determining whether to grant court approval, California judges consider:

 - The settlement amount;